a6tumn/Twilight/README.md

 While the goal is not exact parity with the original mod, most relevant features are planned to be replicated in some form.

-To view the progress of indivudal features, check [HERE](repo/TODO.md)

 ---

 ## 📦 Downloads

-Once version **1.0.0** becomes available, builds will be published on:
+Once mod is more complete, builds will be published on:

 - [Modrinth](https://modrinth.com/)